A predicted distribution for Galois groups of maximal unramified extensions: Introduction

-In fact, we give $\mu_\Gamma$ very explicitly, including its measure on each basic open $U_{\calC,H}:=\{G | G^{\calC}\isom H^{\calC}\}$, where $\calC$ is a finite set of finite $\Gamma$-groups, and $G^{\calC}$ denotes the pro-$\calC$ completion of $G$ (see {\eqref{E:proC}}).
+In fact, we give $\mu_\Gamma$ very explicitly, including giving a formula in \eqref{E:measonbasic} for the measure on each basic open $U_{\calC,H}:=\{G\, |\, G^{\calC}\isom H^{\calC}\}$, where $\calC$ is a finite set of finite $\Gamma$-groups, and $G^{\calC}$ denotes the pro-$\calC$ completion of $G$ (see {\eqref{E:proC}}).
 We will next precisely state our conjecture that $\mu_\Gamma$ models the desired unramified Galois groups for a random $K$, in both the number field and function field cases.

-Let $Q$ be either $\Q$ or $\F_q(t)$, where $\F_q$ is a finite field.
+Let $Q$ be either $\Q$ or $\F_q(t)$.
 A \emph{$\Gamma$-extension} of $Q$ is a field extension $K/Q$ with a choice of isomorphism $\Gal(K/Q)\isom \Gamma$.
 We say $K$ is \emph{totally real} if $K/Q$ is split completely over $\infty$.
-Let $K^{\#}$ be the maximal unramified extension of $K$, that is split completely at places of $K$ over infinity (automatic in the number field case), and of order relatively prime to $|\mu_Q||\Gamma|$ and $(\operatorname{char} Q)$ (if non-zero), where $\mu_Q$ is the group of roots of unity in $Q$.
+We define a ``bad'' integer $\bad$ such that $\bad=2|\Gamma|$ if $Q=\Q$ and $\bad=q(q-1)|\Gamma|$ if $Q=\F_q(t)$.
+(The numbers $2$ and $q-1$ arise as the order of the roots of unity in $Q$.)
+Let $K^{\#}$ be the maximal unramified extension of $K$ such that \begin{enumerate} \item $K^\#$ is split completely at places of $K$ over $\infty$ (which happens by definition in the number field case), and \item all finite subextensions $L/K$ of $K^\#$ have degree relatively prime to $\bad$. \end{enumerate} We have that $\Gal(K^{\#}/K)$ is a profinite group with a continuous action of $\Gamma$ (see Definition~\ref{D:defG}).
 We let $\rD K$ denote the norm of the radical of the ideal $\Disc(K/Q)$; when $Q=\Q$ this is the product of the ramified primes of $K/\Q$.
-Let $E_{\Gamma}(D,Q)$ be the set of isomorphism classes of totally real $\Gamma$-extensions of $Q$ with $\rD K=D.$ We have that $\Gal(K^{\#}/K)$ is a profinite group with an action of $\Gamma$ (see Definition~\ref{D:defG}).
+Let $E_{\Gamma}(D,Q)$ be the set of isomorphism classes of totally real $\Gamma$-extensions of $Q$ with $\rD K=D$, which is finite by Hermite's Theorem.
 We conjecture that as $K$ varies (ordered by $\rD K$), the $\Gamma$-groups $\Gal(K^{\#}/K)$ are equidistributed according to the distribution $\mu_{\Gamma}$.
 For concreteness, we specify the most important test functions for this equidistribution, the characteristic functions of basic opens and the functions whose averages are the moments.